Egyptology and Assyriology

 The Department of Egyptology and Assyriology at Brown University offers three tracks to the PhD: Assyriology, Egyptology, and the History of the Exact Sciences in Antiquity.
 Through the Graduate School’s Open Graduate Education Program the Department also offers a master’s degree (AM) for students concurrently enrolled in a PhD program in another department at Brown.

-This document provides department-specific information for graduate students in the program and is thus intended to complement the Graduate School’s published policies and procedures.
+This document provides program-specific information for graduate students in the Department and is thus intended to complement the Graduate School’s published policies and procedures.
 Students should consult the Graduate School Handbook for comprehensive information on University-wide policies on matters such as funding, leaves of absence, and the like.

-Applicants to the PhD program should consult the Department and the Graduate School’s web pages and are strongly encouraged to contact the faculty and/or the Director of Graduate Studies (DGS).
+Applicants to the PhD program are strongly encouraged to contact the faculty and/or the Director of Graduate Studies (DGS).
+Prospective students should also consult the respective web pages of both this department and the Graduate School.
 At present the Department does not accept applications to its master’s program from students who are not already enrolled at Brown in a PhD program.

 Department Chair: Prof. John Steele (email@example.com)

-Director of Graduate Studies: Prof. Matthew Rutz (firstname.lastname@example.org)
+Director of Graduate Studies: Prof. Leo Depuydt (Leo_Depuydt@brown.edu)

 Funding for the PhD